2025 American League Wild Card Series: Background

 The lowest-seeded division winner and three wild-card teams in each league play in a best-of-three series after the end of the regular season.
 The winners of each league's wild card rounds advance to face the two best division winners in that league's Division Series.
 The Houston Astros failed to qualify for the postseason for the first time since 2016, ending the second-longest consecutive postseason streak in MLB.

 Entering the final day of the season, the American League East and American League Central had yet to be decided.
 The Toronto Blue Jays and New York Yankees, who both had at least a 6 1/2-game lead atop the American League East division at one point this season, were tied at 93–68.
 The Blue Jays won the season series 8–5, thus holding the head-to-head tiebreaker, so the Yankees must finish ahead of them to win the AL East division.
 The winner of the AL East division will have home-field advantage throughout the American League postseason as the top seed, while the runner-up will have to play against the fifth-seeded team (also undetermined as of the start of the final day the season) at home in the Wild Card Series.
 In the American League Central division, the Detroit Tigers were trying to salvage a division they once led by 15 1/2 games.
 The Cleveland Guardians, who themselves were 10 1/2 games back of the Tigers on August 31, entered the final day of the season tied for the division lead at 87–74.
 If both teams finished tied, the Guardians would win the division due to owning the head-to-head tiebreaker against the Tigers.
-The winner of the AL Central division will be the third seed and have home-field advantage for the Wild Card Series and the runner-up will start their postseason on the road.
+The winner of the AL Central division would be the third seed and have home-field advantage for the Wild Card Series and the runner-up would start their postseason on the road.